oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 comprehensive functionality supporting the Python Database API v2.0 Specification.

+This chapter covers python-oracledb's synchronous programming model.
+For discussion of asynchronous programming, see :ref:`asyncio`.

 If you intend to use the Thick mode, then you *must* call :func:`~oracledb.init_oracle_client()` in the application before any standalone connection or pool is created.
 The python-oracledb Thick mode loads Oracle